ehlesp/smallab-k8s-pve-guide/G034 - Deploying services 03 ~ Forgejo - Part 4 - Forgejo server.md

     The environment variables set above mean the following:

     - `FORGEJO__server__DOMAIN`\
       The domain name for the Forgejo server.
-As in other cases, you will have to enable the domain in your network or directly in your client systems using the `hosts` file.
+As in other cases, you have to enable the domain in your network or directly in your client systems using the `hosts` file.

     - `FORGEJO__server__HTTP_ADDR`\
       On which IP address this server will listen on.